On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Preliminaries on nilpotent groups and invariant orders

-Given a group $G$ and two elements $f,g\in G$, we let $[f,g]=fgf^{-1}g^{-1}$ denotes the commutator of $f$ and $g$.
+Given a group $G$ and two elements $f,g\in G$, we let $[f,g]=fgf^{-1}g^{-1}$ denote the commutator of $f$ and $g$.
 Further, if $G$ is finitely-generated and $S$ is a finite generating set, an element of the form $[s_1,s_2]$ with $s_1,s_2\in S$ is called a simple commutator of weight 2.
-Inductively, a \emph{simple commutator of weight} $n$ is defined as an element of the form Note that given $n$, there are only a finite number of simple commutators of weight $n$.
+Inductively, a \emph{simple commutator of weight} $n$ is defined as an element of the form Note that given $n$, there exists only a finite number of simple commutators of weight $n$.

-Let $H$ and $K$ be subgroups of $G$. $[K,H]$ denotes the subgroup of $G$ generated by all commutators $[g,h]$ with $g\in K$ and $h\in H$.
+Let $H$ and $K$ be subgroups of $G$. $[K,H]$ denotes the subgroup of $G$ generated by commutators $[g,h]$ with $g\in K$ and $h\in H$.
 The subgroup $[G,G]$ is called the {\em commutator subgroup} and we say that $G$ is {\em metabelian} if $[G,G]$ is abelian.

 Remember that the \emph{lower central series} of $G$ is where $\gamma_1=[G,G]$ and $\gamma_i=[G,\gamma_{i-1}]$; and the \emph{upper central series} of $G$ is

 where $\zeta_{i}/\zeta_{i-1}=Z\left(G/\zeta_{i-1}\right)$, and $Z(G)$ denotes the center of $G$.